Nuns on the Run: Plot

-After their boss is killed during a bank robbery, London gangsters Brian Hope (Idle) and Charlie McManus (Coltrane) desire to lead more peaceful lives in Brazil, disapproving of their new younger and more brash boss, Casey (Patterson).
-While planning to rob a local Triad gang of their ill-gotten drug money, Brian meets and falls in love with a waitress, Faith (Coduri).
+After their boss is killed during a bank robbery, London gangsters Brian Hope and Charlie McManus desire to lead more peaceful lives in Brazil, disapproving of their new younger and more brash boss, Casey.
+While planning to rob a local Triad gang of their ill-gotten drug money, Brian meets and falls in love with a waitress, Faith.
 During the robbery, Brian and Charlie betray their fellow gangsters, Abbott and Morley, steal the money and flee, but are forced to abandon their car when it runs out of petrol and seek refuge in a nearby nunnery during the ensuing gunfight.
 Faith, who had tried to warn Brian beforehand, is shot in the wrist by Abbott, while one of the triads is shot and hospitalised.
 After this, Casey places a bounty on Brian and Charlie's heads.

 Disguising themselves as nuns, Brian and Charlie introduce themselves to the Sister Superior, Liz, as Sisters Inviolata and Euphemia, respectively.
 Faith, having witnessed the gunfight and Brian and Charlie fleeing into the nunnery, follows them and poses as a mature student to get inside.
 Her gunshot wound is exposed and she is taken to the infirmary.
 Brian pays her a secret visit and claims he is married in order to end their relationship for her safety.
 When Faith intends to go to church and confess, Charlie distracts the priest, Father Seamus, while Brian poses as him.
 Faith admits she still loves Brian, but Brian convinces Faith to keep silent.
 On her way out, she is abducted by the Triads and interrogated.
 She directs them to Casey and they set her free, but bumps into a lamppost and hits her head on the road, ending up in the hospital, where one Triad has infiltrated the staff as a cleaner.
 Brian and Charlie acquire tickets to Brazil, despite Brian's desire to take Faith with them.